 What happens if you die without a will?

-Don’t put off getting that will executed or updated: Should you die “intestate” – that is, without a valid will – your assets will be distributed according to the guidelines of the province where you live.
-And these guidelines might not necessarily match your preferences.
+Don’t put off getting that will executed or updated: Should you die “intestate” – that is, without a valid will – your assets will be distributed according to the inheritance laws of the province or territory where you live.
+These laws might not necessarily match your intentions.
+Also, without naming a designated executor, additional costs and delays could erode the value of your estate.

-In Ontario, for example, the Succession Law Reform Act lays out a “ladder” of who gets what if you die intestate and have no children or grandchildren:
+For example, in Ontario, the Succession Law Reform Act lays out a “priority list” of who gets what if you die intestate and have no children or grandchildren:

 - If you have no children, your entire estate goes to your spouse or common-law partner.